 Don't worry though!
 With some easy tricks, you can have a frog-free pool in no time!

-Before we tackle the ways to keep frogs out of your pool, you might be thinking “are frogs really that bad?”.
+Before we tackle the ways to keep frogs out of your pool, you might be thinking “Are frogs really that bad?”.
 Maybe you find them cute and would not mind sharing your swimming pool with these seemingly harmless animals.
-Well, although it’s entirely up to you what you want to do with your pool, there are some things you should know about the dangers of having a frog-infested pool.
+Well, although it’s entirely up to you what you want to do with your pool, there are some things you should know about the dangers of having a frog-infested backyard pool.

 Furthermore, frogs love to lay thousands of eggs at a time.
 If you’re not going to be teaming with a legion of frogs, your filter is definitely going to have a very hard time dealing with all this.

 Finally, the more frogs there are, the more likely it is that you’re eventually going to deal with dead frogs floating on the surface of your pool.
 Again, this poses a ton of health risks, and let's face it - a dead frog doesn't exactly look appealing in your pool!